Underweight? How To Gain Weight The Healthy Way Print

 Also keep in mind that while some people associate exercise with weight loss, healthy weight gain relies on physical activity to build and maintain lean body tissue.

-While you may be tempted to fill up on extra calories from junk food, this isn’t the answer as this could negatively influence your health, energy, body composition and sports performance.
-Try these ideas instead:
+While you may be tempted to fill up on extra calories from junk food, this isn’t the answer as this could negatively influence your health, energy and sports performance.
+Try these ideas instead as part of your plan on how to gain weight:

 - Dried fruit such as dates, prunes, dried cranberries, raisins, figs, apricots added to oatmeal, cereal, yogurt, muffins and salads.